 “I always had an itch to build the things I designed,” Luis said.

 So, in 1982, Luis entered the world of construction as a design-builder of custom homes.

 His first home ended up being such a success he started adding more and more jobs.
 Rapidly his Austin, Texas, business began to grow.
 Now Jauregui Architecture Interiors Construction starts six to eight new custom builds a year, grossing upward of $20 million annually.

 Luis prides himself on the design and craftsmanship of his homes.
 However, that’s not the only reason his company continues to find success.
 With an entrepreneurial mind, Luis constantly looks for opportunities to strengthen his business.

-“Sometimes builders who are small to medium sized stay stuck in their way of doing things,” Luis said.
+“Sometimes builders who are small to medium-sized stay stuck in their way of doing things,” Luis said.
 “It’s important for me to always stay open to new ideas.”

 The source for many of these new ideas?
 CBUSA group purchasing organization.

-Their goal: Finding a path to work like a national builder
+Their solution: Working like a national builder

 Luis was familiar with other co-op buying programs before joining CBUSA.
 However, many of them didn’t meet what he was looking for.
 They relied too much on volunteering and not providing an actual infrastructure to ease procurement processes.